acquia/headless_lightning/README.md

 rendered by the Drupal application.

 ### Headless UI
-User Interface opinions that make managing content without rendering implications more intuitive.
+Imposes UI opinions on the administrative backend, mainly to make it intuitive to create and manage content without worrying about how Drupal will render it.

 #### Headless UI Sub-components
-Headless UI Sub-components consolidate links and add relevant descriptions to common administrative tasks central to using Drupal as a decoupled backend.
+Headless UI Sub-components consolidate links and add relevant descriptions to common administrative tasks central to using Drupal as a decoupled backend:

 * Access UI
 * Content Model UI

 ### Built on Drupal and Lightning
 Headless Lightning is built on Drupal and extends the Lightning distribution.
 That means you can create a sub-profile of Headless Lightning - just like Headless Lightning is a sub-profile of Lightning itself.
-It also means that applications built with Headless Lightning will get all of the features of and updates to Drupal and Lightning along with update paths, just like users of Lightning.
-So you don't have to worry about stuff like parts of Media going into core or Content Moderation versus Workflow Moderation. **You offload all of those responsibilities, even in your decoupled application, to Lightning.**
+It also means that applications built with Headless Lightning will get all of the features of and updates to Drupal and Lightning along with update paths.

+So you don't have to worry about stuff like parts of Media going into core or Content Moderation versus Workflow Moderation.
+You offload those responsibilities, even in your decoupled application, to Lightning.

 ## Similar Projects
 *From which we have borrowed heavily and for which we are very thankful.*